Affordable Long-term Radon Mitigation Systems

 How long will the system need to run?

-Generally, we install with the intention of leaving the motor running all the time but in certain situations, we are able to install a programmable timer.
+Generally, we install intend to leave the motor running all the time but in certain situations, we can install a programmable timer.
 Limiting the motor use could provide benefits to longevity and noise control but should only be used in certain situations.

 How long does installation take?